aazaff/startLearn.R/beginnerConcepts.md

 3. Reshaping Data - Changing the format of previously stored data so you can perform a different kind of operation on it.
 4. Visualize Data - Methods to make graphs or other visual representations of stored data.

-Although there are literally hundreds (if not thousands) of ways to do each of these four steps in R, so long as you know a handful of basic methods for each you can accomplish anything.
+Although there are literally thousands of R functions, so long as you know a handful of basic methods for each of these four steps you can accomplish anything.
 This beginner's tutorial will largely focus on Mathematical Operations and Storing Data.

 ### The First Rule of R-Club
 ***"Always talk about R!"***